Spring is just around the corner, and if your kids are like mine they'll soon be venturing out into the garden again.

 A small slide is great as it doesn't require the same level of supervision as a large slide - once you're little one is a confident walker and climber, you don't need to hold their hand or worry about a nasty fall.
 This one folds so it's perfect for smaller gardens.

-Den kits are a great way to make the most of your garden space, they pack away really small and you can even bring them indoors in the winter months.
+Den kits are a great way to make the most of your garden space, they pack away small and you can even bring them indoors in the winter months.
 If you fancy an outdoor adventure without travelling anywhere, make a little picnic, grab some books, and spend a little time in your den.
-This is the original den kit, but there are many cheaper alternatives out there.
+This is the original and best den kit, but there are cheaper alternatives out there.

-Chalks are perfect for outdoor creativity - they can be used on patios, fences, walls, tree trunks etc and it's washed off in the rain ready to start again.
+Chalks are perfect for outdoor creativity - they can be used on patios, fences, walls, trees etc and it's washed off in the rain ready to start again.
 Add a bit of water when drawing and you get really vibrant colours!
 I like the giant versions as the regular kind tend to break into pieces really quickly.

 If you can squeeze some plants into your garden, your child will love to help water them with their own watering can.
 Go for a metal one as it's more robust and plastic can easily perish if left outdoors over winter